navpil/gupai/docs/Readme.md

 # Games played with Chinese dominoes

-Chinese dominoes are called GuPai 骨牌, Korean dominoes are called GolPae 골패
+Chinese dominoes are called GuPai 骨牌, Korean dominoes are called GolPae 골패.

+Most of the information comes from Wikipedia (English and Chinese), Baiku (chinese analogue to the google/wikipedia), [pagat.com](https://www.pagat.com/domino/), letters from Mr. MinFanXin (闵凡信老师), [HuaBaoLeiDa blog](http://blog.sina.com.cn/u/1654037892) and Culin's book "CHINESE GAMES WITH DICE AND DOMINOES" from 1895.

+Other sources are mentioned in the games description.

 ## Connecting games